paul-nechifor/nechifor-web/readme.md

 - Add a blog page about movie histograms with the small package I created.
 Show it for some popular films.

+- Each site should have a link to the github page easily visible.

 ## License

 ISC